La bola negra

-The Black Ball (La bola negra) is an upcoming drama film directed by Javier Ambrossi and Javier Calvo.
-Inspired by the unfinished work of the same name by Federico García Lorca and the play La piedra oscura by Alberto Conejero, its cast is led by Guitarricadelafuente, Carlos González, and Miguel Bernardeau.
-Lola Dueñas and Penélope Cruz appear in supporting roles.
+La bola negra, also known as The Black Ball, is a 2026 drama film directed by Javier Calvo and Javier Ambrossi, from a screenplay they co-wrote with Alberto Conejero.
+A queer epic inspired by the unfinished work of the same name by Federico García Lorca and Conejero's play La piedra oscura, the triptych film stars Guitarricadelafuente, Miguel Bernardeau, Carlos González, Milo Quifes, Lola Dueñas, Penélope Cruz, and Glenn Close.